KeisyNKK/kafka-samples/examples/README.md

 If I use groups with

-`kafka-console-consumer --broker-list localhost:29092 --topic mytopic --group a`
+`kafka-console-consumer --bootstrap-server localhost:29092 --topic mytopic --group a`

 in three different terminals, I'll be able to see the normalization of the consumers usage which produces the paralelism and better efficient resource consumming and performance.